dedy-purwanto/owler.io/README.md

 version.
 The current email processing is as below:

 1. owler.io receives your email
-2. Checks the sendeer in the whitelist
+2. Checks the sender in the whitelist
 3. Checks the repository detail in the email
 4. Find the repository in the user data
 4. Convert the email to an issue object